-Visitors head to Marquette in winter and summer as it’s truly a year-round destination.
+Visitors head to Marquette in winter and summer as it’s truly a year-round destination and one of the coolest places to visit in the US.
 In the fall, the colors in this area indeed come alive with reds, oranges, and yellows!
 It’s an outdoor lover’s dream as there are plenty of hiking opportunities, mountain bike opportunities, and Michigan waterfalls to chase!

 When many people think of Michigan, they think of Detroit.
 Most often assume that Detroit is the capital of the mitten state.
 While it’s not the capital, it is Michigan’s largest city and is widely underrated.

 Many don’t think Detroit is one of the best places to visit in Michigan.
 Detroit is a diamond in the rough and has plenty of things to do, restaurants to eat at, and sports games to see.
 It’s also the birthplace of many musical genres.

 It offers an iconic arts scene, riverfront scenery, rich history, diverse culture, art deco architecture, and unique character you won’t find anywhere else in the world.